szaumoor/ZSTweaks/README.md

 This mod is a collection of tweaks designed to improve the vanilla game experience.
 While most components offer simple enhancements for underpowered items and abilities, some provide more extensive, but not radical, overhauls.

 Each component group includes an option to install up to all of its components at once, except those that require user input or I deem less likely to be wanted.
-As of version 1.6.1, you can customize these group installations for creature, NPC, arcane, divine, ranged, and class/kit tweaks via the configuration files in the `ZSTweaks/configurations` directory.
+As of version 1.6.1, you can customize these group installations for creature, NPC, arcane, divine, ranged, axes/blunt, and class/kit tweaks via the configuration files in the `ZSTweaks/configurations` directory.
 By default, all components in a group are selected for installation.
-These files are also copied, when they're used, in override to assist in creating compatibility code on mods installed after this one.

 This mod also includes several bugfixes that are necessary for the tweaks to function as intended.
 Some of these fixes are automatically disabled if the EEFixpack is installed.